 This seems to be the place to quote a case of writing executed by a luminous hand, which was visible to at least four persons.
-I complicate my evidence somewhat by the introduction of a new species of Psychic phenomena, that of luminous appearances, and of hands not those of any person present.
+I complicate my evidence somewhat by the introduction of a new species of Psychical phenomenon, that of luminous appearances, and of hands not those of any person present.
 Such facts, however, are familiar to those who have witnessed these phenomena, and are attested by exact and precise observations.

 The account (Spiritualist, Oct.
-13, 1876) is written by Mr. H. D. Jencken, barrister-at-law, and the psychic was his wife, the Kate Fox of the early history of this subject.
+13, 1876) is written by the late Mr. H. D. Jencken, barrister-at-law, and the psychic was his wife, the Kate Fox of the early history of this subject.
 The house where the experiment was made was that of Mr. S. C. Hall, editor of the Art Journal.
 The date was Sept.
 6, 1876.
 Nine persons were present, including Mr. and Mrs. Hall, Mr. and Mrs. Mayo, and Dr. Netherclift, of the Chelsea Infirmary.

 Several efforts by the unseen beings had been made to give us "direct writing."
 Finally, we were ordered to hold each other's hands, and to contract the circle by drawing close up to the table.
 A luminous, small, beautifully-shaped hand then descended from the side at which I was sitting, that is to say, at the opposite side to Mrs. Jencken.
 The hand seized a pencil which was lying on the table and wrote the letters "E. W. E."

 The power of holding the pencil then evidently failed.
-The pencil, which had been held between the forefinger and third finger, dropped on the table, and the hand raised itself high overhead, and disappeared.
+The pencil, which had been held between the forefinger and the third finger, dropped on the table, and the hand raised itself high overhead, and disappeared.
 After a short pause it reappeared, descended, touched the table, took hold of the pencil, and wrote the words "God bless y-."
 At the letter y the strength again appeared to give way, the pencil dropped, the hand rose quickly, and was gone.

-I have witnessed so many instances of direct spirit writing, that this additional instance would have been but of little attraction to me, but for the fact that others also witnessed the manifestations, some of whom were not Spiritualists, but merely witnesses.
+I have witnessed so many instances of direct spirit writing, that this additional instance would have been of but little attraction to me, but for the fact that others also witnessed the manifestations, some of whom were not Spiritualists, but merely witnesses.
 This gave interest to this séance.
-The hand, as sketched by me, was distinctly seen by Dr. Netherclift, Mrs. Mayo, Mr. Mayo, and others present; each of those present saw the hand from a different point of views; in other words, the objectivity of the hand was distinctly observed.
+The hand was distinctly seen by Dr. Netherclift, Mrs. Mayo, Mr. Mayo, and others present; each of those present saw it from a different point of view; in other words, its objectivity was distinctly observed.

-I inclose the original document, containing the direct writing, and on the right hand top of the page is the sketch of the hand.
-As I was drawing this sketch, several of the guests clustered round my chair, and aided me by suggesting how they each of them witnessed the writing.
 The luminosity around the wrist was singularly beautiful.
-The circumstances under which this direct writing happened were exceptionally favourable, as a test of the reality of what The sitting took place at the residence of Mr. occurred.
-Hall; those who were present retained the greatest self-composure.
-The medium was seated facing the direction whence the hand descended; the writing was done in the centre of the table, around which we were seated ; the position of the hand was at right angles to Mrs. Jencken.
+The circumstances under which this direct writing happened were exceptionally favourable, as a test of the reality of what occurred.
+The sitting took place at the residence of Mr. Hall; those who were present retained the greatest self-composure.
+The medium was seated facing the direction whence the hand descended; the writing was done in the centre of the table, around which we were seated; the position of the hand was at right angles to Mrs. Jencken.
 I name these circumstances to meet in advance any theory of optical delusion, hallucination, or any other hypothesis to explain what happened.

 These instances might be greatly multiplied.
 I do not propose to adduce more evidence of this kind, however, having other which advances my argument a step further.
-I have shown that the evidence, of one sense attests the reality of Psychography.
+I have shown that the evidence of one sense attests the reality of Psychography.
 I now proceed to bring forward cases where the writing is heard as the pencil grates upon the slate.